annias/promptflow/docs/nodes.md

 ## DummyLLM

 You don't always want to hit the LLM API, as it can be expensive.
 The DummyLLM node allows you to test your flowchart without hitting the API.

+(Embedding)=
+## Embedding

+Text embeddings are useful for many tasks, such as clustering, classification, and search.
+The Embedding node allows you to use [Instructor](https://huggingface.co/hkunlp/instructor-large) to embed text, as well as [hnswlib](https://github.com/nmslib/hnswlib) to search the embeddings.

+(EmbeddingIngest)=
+### EmbeddingIngest

+When pointed at a json file, will read all values into database.
+Usually linked to the [`Init`](Init) node.
+Double-click the node to point the node to the `.bin` file, and a json file with mappings between the indices and the corresponding values (usually strings).

+(EmbeddingIn)=
+### EmbeddingIn

+Takes data from a node and puts it into an hnswlib index.

+(EmbeddingQuery)=
+### EmbeddingQuery

+Queries an hnswlib index and returns the result.
+Double click to edit the nubmer of results returned, as well as as the separator between results.